Set up identity bindings on Azure Kubernetes Service (AKS) (Preview)

 export MI_NAME="ib-test-mi"

-Identity Binding requires the preview version of AKS workload identity webhook.
-Confirm the following output from the command:
+• Identity binding requires the preview version of the workload identity webhook.
+Verify the installed webhook version using the following kubectl get pods command:

 kubectl -n kube-system get pods -l azure-workload-identity.io/system=true -o yaml | grep v1.6.0

-Seeing v1.6.0-alpha.1 in the image tag confirms that the preview version of webhook is installed.
+The output should show v1.6.0-alpha.1 in the image tag, which confirms the correct version is installed.

 Create an identity binding

-Map the managed identity to the AKS cluster with an identity binding:
+• Map the UAMI to the AKS cluster with an identity binding using the az aks identity-binding create command.

 {